Élisabethville, Paris Beach of the 1920s

 Description of the walk

 (S/E) With your back to the car park, take a few steps to the right and enter Nelly Rodi Park to see the bandstand.
 Exit the park and head towards the church on Place de Louvain.
-Continue to the right of the church onto Avenue de Dixmude.
+Continue to the right of the church along Avenue de Dixmude.

 (4) Turn left onto Avenue d’Ypres, then continue to a T-junction.